 In fact, polar routes are far from uncommon, although they are somewhat controversial: Scientists agree they help the environment, but some speculate they might be bad for human health.

 The World's Longest Domestic Flight Isn't in Russia or the U.S.

 It might be tempting, looking at the map, to assume that the world's longest domestic flight would exist within the territory of one of the world's largest countries, namely Russia (the largest) or the U.S., the one with the greatest abundance of spread-out population centers.
 In fact, the world's longest domestic flight is in France—at least in French territory.

 Specifically, the route between Paris' Charles De Gaulle Airport and St. Denis, an airport located on the island of Reunion (a French territory) is the world's longest domestic flight, with a length of nearly 6,000 miles.
 This dwarfs the length of long domestic flights in the U.S. (the aforementioned New York to Honolulu route is under 5,000 miles), Russia (Moscow to Vladivostok is 3,991 miles) and Australia (Sydney to Perth is just 2,041 miles).

 Future Flight Technologies Could Distort Perception of Distance Even More

-Qantas recently reaffirmed its intention to begin flying London to Sydney nonstop as soon as possible, but some travelers aren't thrilled, give the 19+ length that would be required for such a flight.
+Qantas recently reaffirmed its intention to begin flying London to Sydney nonstop as soon as possible, starting (for now) with a flight from London to Perth (which has been very popular), but some travelers aren't thrilled, give the 19+ length that would be required for such a flight.
 Enter Richard Branson, who proposed (long ago, actually) to fly the route with hybrid air-space craft, which would exit the Earth's atmosphere and travel in orbit around the planet in order to substantially reduce travel time.